srid/srid/Ref/Coffee.md

 ### Beans

 I tend to buy  my coffee beans online from [iDrinkCoffee](https://idrinkcoffee.com/).
+Compared to local Quebec cafes, they tend to be fresher and of consistent quality.

 ### Learnings / experimentation

-- [x] More coffee doesn't impact sleep when fasting during the day (ie. OMAD close to bed time)
-- [x] Eating (creamy) butter in between cups helps 'reset' taste receptor.
+- Eating (creamy) butter in between cups helps 'reset' taste receptor.
-    - [x] But eating a meal is ideal.
+    - But eating a meal is ideal.
-- [ ] Roast coffee myself
+- One day, I want to try roasting coffee myself